How to Protect Yourself From Ransomware

 Since hackers breach into network security by exploiting vulnerabilities on the endpoint devices, it’s better to secure the endpoint devices as well.
 Endpoint devices are often vulnerable to phishing emails, links, and infected downloads.
 Once the ransomware infects any of the endpoint devices, soon it will infect the other devices and the entire network too.

-Comodo Advanced Endpoint Protection
+Xcitium Advanced Endpoint Protection

-Comodo Advanced Endpoint Protection is the new generation security solution that combats advanced cyber threats such as fileless ransomware and more.
+Xcitium Advanced Endpoint Protection is the new generation security solution that combats advanced cyber threats such as fileless ransomware and more.
 In the recent 2018 Cybersecurity Excellence Award, it was named the Best Ransomware Protection because of its Default-Deny feature.

-Comodo Advanced Endpoint Protection is the first central security software to use Default-Deny Technology to protect the network and endpoint devices against suspicious files.
+Xcitium Advanced Endpoint Protection is the first central security software to use Default-Deny Technology to protect the network and endpoint devices against suspicious files.

-While other security solutions only have Default-Allow that leaves a window for malicious software to invade the computer, Comodo Advanced Endpoint Protection prevents malware infection by containing suspicious and unknown applications in a virtual container.
+While other security solutions only have Default-Allow that leaves a window for malicious software to invade the computer, Xcitium Advanced Endpoint Protection prevents malware infection by containing suspicious and unknown applications in a virtual container.
 So when an unknown file enters the computer, it is examined thoroughly in the container to verify if its safe or malicious.

-Comodo Advanced Endpoint Protection renders equal protection to the endpoint devices.
+Xcitium Advanced Endpoint Protection renders equal protection to the endpoint devices.
 Be it a laptop, tablet, smartphone, desktop, and other IoT devices, they’re constantly monitored by the security software installed on the main server.

 Hackers target employees today because they know that if they can infect the endpoint device of the internal user, they can hack the entire network.
 So to protect yourself from ransomware and the entire network, don’t leave the endpoint devices vulnerable.